 WES is available as a trio or duo, meaning that family members can submit samples along with the patient for segregation analysis.

-Bionano Laboratories offers unlimited clinical support to patients and providers through access to our genetic counselors who can discuss testing capabilities, strategy, informed consent, and results.
+Bionano Laboratories offers clinical support to patients and providers through access to our genetic counselors who can discuss testing capabilities, strategy, informed consent, and results.

 Providers can call our genetic counselors at